 - Cash - Cash gifts can be made by check or online.
 Make a gift now.
 You may also make a wire transfer of cash.
-See our Wire transfer instructions.
+See our Asset Transfers page

 - Stock - A gift of stock enables you to avoid capital gains taxes.
-See our Stock transfer Instructions.
+See our Asset Transfers page.

 - Real Estate - Real estate can make a wonderful gift now or as part of your estate planning.
 Contact us to learn more.

 Thinking about creating your legacy?
 Planned giving can be a very effective approach to charitable giving— allowing you and your heirs to enjoy the assets you have earned and support the causes you care about.
 A planned gift to the Foundation now can offer lifetime income for you or a named beneficiary, while realizing significant estate and income tax savings.
 In addition, a planned gift can ensure that the causes you care about will be supported for generations to come.

 We can help you plan your legacy through a number of planned giving options.